rvodden/behat-wordpress-extension/docs/behat-intro.md

 ```

 !!! important
-    Scenarios in Feature files should focus on the "what", rather than the "how".
+    Scenarios in Feature files should focus on the *what*, rather than the *how*.

     Each Scenario should be concise and to the point, so that the reader can quickly grasp the intent of the test without having to read a lot of irrelevant steps.

-This represents the business' shared understanding of the project, written in a structured format.
-It is based on the clear and constructive conversation we had together with the business stakeholders.
+The totality of the above represents our business' shared understanding of our project, written in a structured format.
+It is based on the clear and constructive conversation we had together with our business stakeholders.
 This, in essence, is what <abbr title="Behavior Driven Development">BDD</abbr> is.

-((<abbr title="Behavior Driven Development">BDD</abbr> tools allow you to
-automate that behaviour check after this feature is implemented.))
+Behat allows us to automate behaviour checks after we implement the shopping basket feature for our e-commerce website.

+## Behat

+YOLO.